pyeventsourcing/kurrentdbclient/README.md

 The following URI will cause the client to make an "insecure" connection to gRPC target `'localhost:2113'`.
-Because the client's node preference is "follower", methods that can be called on a follower should complete successfully, methods that require a leader will raise a `NodeIsNotLeader` exception.
+Because the client's node preference is "follower", methods that can be called on a follower should complete successfully, methods that require a leader will raise a `NodeIsNotLeaderError` exception.

     kdb://127.0.0.1:2113?Tls=false&NodePreference=follower

 The following URI will cause the client to make an "insecure" connection to gRPC target `'localhost:2113'`.
-Because the client's node preference is "leader", if this node is not a leader, then a `NodeIsNotLeader` exception will be raised by all methods.
+Because the client's node preference is "leader", if this node is not a leader, then a `NodeIsNotLeaderError` exception will be raised by all methods.

     kdb://127.0.0.1:2113?Tls=false&NodePreference=leader